-Services not covered by Not covered under any Covered only under specific Medicare condition conditions rebase of removable or fixed dentures.
+Services not covered by Not covered under any Covered only under specific Medicare Necessary for the diagnosis, care or treatment of a condition Adjustments, repairs, relines and rebase of removable or fixed dentures.
 Oral and Maxillofacial surgery including Coronectomy, Alveoloplasty, Vestibuloplasty, lesion/tumor removal.
 Inlays/onlays.
 Anesthesia.
 Implants, implant abutments and implant maintenance.
 Dental expenses incurred in connection with any dental procedures started prior to the effective date of coverage are excluded.
 Partial and complete removable and fixed dentures and all associated services including temporary dentures, tissue conditioning and overdentures.
-Frenulectomy, Frenuloplasty and other repair procedures.
-Palliative (emergency) treatment. • you need dental splints and wiring as a result of jaw surgery.
+Frenulectomy, Frenuloplasty and • you need surgery to treat fractures of the jaw or face; • you need dental splints and wiring as a result of jaw surgery.
 While Medicare may pay for these initial dental services, Medicare will not pay for any more follow-up dental care after the underlying health condition has been treated.
 For example, if Medicare paid for a tooth to be removed (extracted) as part of surgery to repair a facial injury you got in a car accident, it will not pay for any other dental care you may need later because you had the tooth removed.